-- Provide a minimum of 5 years' worth of energy use (renewable and non-renewable) data for the Applicant.
+- Provide a minimum of 5 years of energy use (renewable and non-renewable) data for the site.
 The template will calculate the carbon emissions on an intensity basis for the product (tonne CO2-equiv./tonne steel). - Provide evidence demonstrating that the carbon emissions generated from the manufacturing processes have been decreasing by at least 0.5% per year, for the past 5 years on average, targeting a minimum of 2% for the 5 years. - Demonstrate that a program is in place to continuously monitor and reduce carbon emissions generated through the manufacturing process.

-SSA Carbon Emissions Reduction Disclosure template (mandatory) - access provided on paid application.
+SSA Credit 4.2 - Carbon Emissions Reduction Form (mandatory) - access provided on paid application.

-Reportable energy data can be any energy consumed for manufacturing processes, including the optional inclusion of energy consumed for transportation to site.
-Records must be accessible to verify a representative sample of the energy data provided in the template.
+Reportable energy data is all energy consumed for the manufacturing process.
+Energy consumed for transportation to site is optional.
+Records must be accessible to verify a representative sample of the energy data provided in the Form.